-AR5 concluded with high confidence that climate-induced changes, including changes in water flows, will affect energy production, and the actual impact will depend on the technological processes and location of energy production facilities (Arent et al., 2014).
-SR1.5 concluded with high confidence that climate change is projected to affect the hydropower production of northern European countries positively.
-However, Mediterranean countries like Greece, Spain and Portugal are projected to experience approximately a 10% reduction in hydropower potential under a 2°C warming level, which could be reduced by half if global warming could be limited to 1.5°C (Hoegh-Guldberg et al., 2018).
+AR5 concluded with high confidence that climate induced changes, including changes in water flows, will affect energy production, and the actual impact will depend on the technological processes, and location of energy production facilities (Arent et al., 2014).
+SR1.5 concluded with high confidence that climate change is projected to affect the hydropower production of Northern European countries positively.
+However, Mediterranean countries like Greece, Spain, and Portugal are projected to experience approximately a 10% reduction in hydropower potential under 2°C warming level, which could be reduced by half if global warming could be limited to 1.5°C (Hoegh-Guldberg et al., 2018).
 In addition, SROCC concluded with high confidence that an altered amount and seasonality of water supply from snow and glacier melt is projected to affect hydropower production negatively (IPCC, 2019a).

-Since AR5, a large number of studies have modelled future changes in hydropower production due to climate-induced changes in volume and seasonality of streamflow and changes in sediment load due to accelerated melting of cryosphere at both global (van Vliet et al., 2016b; Turner et al., 2017) and regional scales (Tarroja et al., 2016; Ali et al., 2018; de Jong et al., 2018; Tobin et al., 2018; Arango-Aramburo et al., 2019; Carvajal et al., 2019; Arias et al., 2020; Meng et al., 2021).
+Since AR5, a large number of studies have modeled future changes in hydropower production due to climate-induced changes in volume and seasonality of streamflow and changes in sediment load due to accelerated melting of cryosphere at both global (van Vliet et al., 2016b; Turner et al., 2017) and regional scales (Tarroja et al., 2016; Ali et al., 2018; de Jong et al., 2018; Tobin et al., 2018; Arango-Aramburo et al., 2019; Carvajal et al., 2019; Arias et al., 2020; Meng et al., 2021).

-For hydropower production at a global scale, Turner et al. (2017) projected an uncertainty in the direction of change in global hydropower production to the tune of +5% to -5% by the 2080s, under a highemissions scenario.
-On the other hand, van Vliet et al. (2016b) projected an increase in global hydropower production between +2.4% to +6.3%under RCP4.5 and RCP8.5, respectively, by the 2080s, as compared to a baseline period of 1971-2000, but with significant regional variations (high confidence).
-For example, regions like central Africa, India, central Asia and northern high-latitude areas are projected to see more than 20% increases in gross hydropower potential (high confidence).
-On the other hand, southern Europe, northern Africa, southern USA and parts of South America, southern Africa and southern Australia are projected to experience more than 20% decreases in gross hydropower potential.
+For hydropower production at a global scale, (Turner et al., 2017), projected an uncertainty in the direction of change in global hydropower production to the tune of +5% to -5% by 2080s, under a high emissions scenario.
+On the other hand, (van Vliet et al., 2016b), projected an increase in global hydropower production between +2.4% to +6.3% under RCP 4.5 and RCP 8.5 respectively by 2080s, as compared to a baseline period of 1971-2000, but with significant regional variations (high confidence).
+For example, regions like Central Africa, India, Central Asia, and northern high-latitude areas are projected to see more than 20% increases in gross hydropower potential (high confidence).
+On the other hand, Southern Europe, Northern Africa, southern United States, and parts of South America, southern Africa, and southern Australia are projected to experience more than 20% decreases in gross hydropower potential.
 The Mediterranean region is projected to see almost a 40% reduction in hydropower production (high confidence) (Turner et al., 2017).
 On the other hand, northern Europe and India are projected to add to their hydropower production capacity due to climate change by mid-century (high confidence) (van Vliet et al., 2016b; Turner et al., 2017; Emodi et al., 2019).